davidmfoley/isolate-react/docusaurus/docs/main.md

 ---
 id: main
-title: Overview
+title: isolate-react
 ---

 ## Test-drive react components and hooks

-isolate-react gives you tools to test-drive your react components that focus on speed and simplicity.
+isolate-react is the missing tool for test-driving your react components.

+It's focused on speed and simplicity, has zero dependencies, doesn't require a DOM emulator, and supports any test runner.

 ### Flexible support for whatever level of testing you prefer:
 - [x] Test custom hooks
 - [x] Render a single component at a time (isolated/unit testing)
-- [x] Render multiple components toegether (integrated testing)
+- [x] Render multiple components together (integrated testing)

 ### Low-friction:
 - [x] Works with any test runner that runs in node (jest, mocha, tape, tap, etc.)